 Trial-Tested Attorneys in Jacksonville, Florida Defend Clients Accused of Theft

 If you’ve been arrested for committing a theft, pawning a stolen item, dealing in stolen property, or falsely claiming ownership of a pawned item, you need the immediate assistance and representation of an experienced, aggressive defense lawyer.
 The law office of Shafer Law, P.A. understands theft cases and will work aggressively for you.
-Our attorneys have handled thousands of these types of cases in the last 35 years.

 What is larceny?